Law on Writ of Summons in Singapore

 As the defendant, after receiving a writ, you must then decide if you wish to contest the claim.

-If you choose not to contest the claim, the plaintiff can apply for a judgment without trial.
-The Court will make a judgment (called a default judgment) against you and assess the sum of money you have to pay to the plaintiff.
+If you choose not to contest the claim, the claimant can apply for a judgment without trial.
+The Court will make a judgment (called a default judgment) against you and assess the sum of money you have to pay to the claimant.

 If you feel that you have a defence (i.e. a “legal excuse”) not to repay your debts, you may contest the claim.
 It is advisable to engage a lawyer or sign up for legal aid if you qualify.
 Upon receipt of the writ, you must then enter your appearance, by filing a memorandum of appearance in Court before the deadline stipulated on the writ to inform the Court that you wish to fight the case.

-Subsequent to your appearance, you must then serve your defence on the plaintiff.
-A counterclaim may be included in your defence where you have a cause of action in reverse against the plaintiff.
+Subsequent to your appearance, you must then serve your defence on the claimant.
+A counterclaim may be included in your defence where you have a cause of action against the claimant.